ollernn/cloud-homelab-v2/docs/04-testing-and-ci.md

 - `/secure-info` blocks requests without an API key
 - `/secure-info` allows requests with a valid API key

+## Testing the Protected Endpoint

+The protected `/secure-info` endpoint requires an API key through the `x-api-key` header.

+In local testing, the test value must match the `API_KEY` value provided through the test environment.

+The real local `.env` file is not committed to GitHub.

 ## GitHub Actions CI

 GitHub Actions is used for continuous integration.